Sets of double and triple weights of trees: The main theorems

-{\em Proof.} Let $T$ be a weighted tree with $5$ leaves.
+{\em Proof.} We prove 1 (2 is analogous).
+Let $T$ be a weighted tree with $4$ leaves.
 By the previous remark it is homeomorphic to the following tree and we call the leaves and the weights as in the figure:

 Obviously we have: